-S Beginning last year, the Town of Chapel Hill began a process of upgrading information technology systems.
+Beginning in 2014, the Town of Chapel Hill began a process of upgrading information technology systems.
 IT projects are time consuming and require significant initial investment.
 However, it is critical that we continue to fund IT investments.
 With Federal and State legislatures trending toward tax cuts, local governments are beginning to feel the pressure of lost intergovernmental revenues, and in Tennessee, other legislation will begin to effect municipalities' ability to generate revenue by traditional means.
 As these trends continue, our Town will need to operate at unprecedented levels of efficiency.
 In order to improve current service and maintain a high level of service to our citizens, it is paramount that we utilize available technology to contain cost.
-The Town is currently in the process of developing a new website which will add user friendly and convenient options for payments, applications, forms and permits.
-This will increase both stakeholder satisfaction and office efficiency.